 High-Quality Domestic Animals

 Horse meat had a particularly significant value for sacrifices, as did some of the other types of animals the archaeologists discovered in the bone middens.
-Healthy animals that had never been used in hard labor also made for choice sacrifices, and the analysis revealed that the animals from the cave had been slaughtered in the prime of their lives.
+Healthy animals that had never engaged in hard labor also made for choice sacrifices.
+Interestingly, the analysis revealed that the slaughter of animals from the cave occurred in the prime of their lives.

 Lack of Evidence